 Each year, the Lavender Law® Career Fair draws over 500 law students from around the country.
 The event allows students to interview and connect with top law firms and corporate legal departments as well as government and non-profit agencies.
 Additionally, law student attendees are invited to participate in three award competitions designed to recognize the next generation of LGBTQ+ legal professionals.
 Awards geared specifically toward law students are the:

-Law student members of the LGBT Bar also have the chance to prove their leadership skills by becoming one of the 12 regional chairs in the organization’s Law Student Congress.
-If you are interested in getting involved with the Law Student Congress, please email us at email@example.com.
+Law student members of the LGBT Bar also have the chance to prove their leadership skills by becoming a member of the Law Student Congress board.
+If you are interested in getting involved with the Law Student Congress, please email the board chairs at email@example.com.

 The “Gay Blood Ban”

 The National LGBT Bar Association’s Law Student Congress is currently working on a coordinated campaign to end the “Gay Blood Ban.”
 Law student members of the LGBT Bar are working with LGBTQ+ organizations on law school campuses to raise awareness against the Food and Drug Administration’s (FDA) current policy which prohibits blood donations from “men who have had sex with men” or “individuals who have had sex with a man who has sex with men in the last twelve months.”
 By facilitating advocacy, the LGBT Bar and the Law Student Congress hope to bring about a change in the FDA’s policy and persuade it to adopt a risk-based analysis determined by donor behavior instead of sexual orientation.

 For information about other actions, please contact Judi O’Kelley at firstname.lastname@example.org.
 Our law school affiliate groups receive regular information for suggested activism campaigns.
 We encourage your school to join as an affiliate today!

 Here’s an example of LGBT Bar law student members’ activism on the FDA’s “Gay Blood Ban”: